Holiday Icebox Cake

 holiday icebox cake

-This chocolate icebox cake (or zebra cake as its also called) is one of the easiest cakes to whip up and therefor a favorite of mine during the busy holiday season.
+This chocolate icebox cake (or zebra cake as it’s also called) is one of the easiest cakes to whip up and therefore a favorite of mine during the busy holiday season.
 The prep-ahead, no-bake aspect of this classic dessert frees up my time and oven space which is a true bonus.
-And, best part, it’s easily adaptable for big or small groups depending on what you need.
+And, the best part, is it’s easily adaptable for big or small groups depending on what you need.

 The real trick is all about the assembly and advanced timing.
-This simple layered icebox cake is made using two boxes of chocolate wafer cookies, heavy cream, sugar and vanilla–that’s it.
-And the simple off-set placement of the wafer cookie layers that creates a dramatic modern effect that is eye catching when served.
+This simple layered icebox cake is made using two boxes of chocolate wafer cookies, heavy cream, sugar, and vanilla–that’s it.
+The simple off-set placement of the wafer cookie layers creates a dramatic modern effect that is eye-catching when served.

 holiday icebox cake